 Leigh Carey – Executive Director

 Leigh received her Ba.
 Hons in Communication in 2003 in Edinburgh and came back home to Northern Ireland in 2004.
 She has been working since 2007 to help people improve their own circumstances, despite many of them facing difficult environmental and health barriers, through individual mentoring and group training.
-She has worked on several groundbreaking statutory agency funded programmes in socially deprived areas of the country in the training and voluntary sector.
-She worked for several years with marginalised young people before specialising in Mental health and wellbeing support in the last 5 years.
-She has gained thousands of hours of one to one therapeutic support experience, developed a large portfolio of accredited vocational training and continuously works in partnership with statutory health and social care bodies to embrace and promote recovery focused practices.
+She has worked on several ground-breaking statutory agency funded programmes in socially deprived areas of the country in the training and voluntary sector.
+She worked for several years with marginalised young people before specialising in Mental health and wellbeing support in the last 7 years.
+She has gained thousands of hours of one to one therapeutic support experience and developed a large portfolio of accredited vocational training.
+She continuously works in partnership with statutory bodies to embrace and promote resilience skills training and recovery focused practices.
 Leigh founded the Hummingbird Project NI in 2016 to develop new emotional wellbeing solutions that harness lived-experience and CVSE best practice.
-Contact Leigh at email@example.com
+Contact Leigh at firstname.lastname@example.org

 Jill graduated from Queens’s University, Belfast in 1993 with a BSc.
 Hons Psychology.
 Since then, she has worked in management in the third sector with organisations such as Oxfam and Action Mental Health and in web pioneers such as Nua and Marrakech.
 She has been involved in designing and delivering training to adults from all backgrounds and is an advocate for life-long learning.
 Jill brings extensive lived-experience of mental health issues to the Hummingbird and has successfully combined this with professional training to work at the forefront of innovation in mental health recovery.
 As a trained WRAP® facilitator, Jill advocates for recovery and resilience principles in all walks of life.
 She believes passionately that individuals hold the key to their own emotional wellbeing and has been involved with the development of the unique 3U model used by the organisation.
 Contact Jill at email@example.com